dvmizew/ImagoCrafter/README.md

 # ImagoCrafter

-ImagoCrafter is an advanced image processing application built in C# on .NET 8.0, providing a comprehensive suite of filters and processing techniques accessible via a command-line interface.
+ImagoCrafter is a image processing application built in C# on .NET 9.0, providing a suite of filters and processing techniques accessible via a command-line interface.

 ## Downloads